dougeby/IntuneDocs/InTuneDocs/EndUser/password-does-not-meet-it-administrator-requirements.md

 # Password does not meet IT administrator requirements

 The password that you use to access your company or school resources does not meet one or more requirements that your IT administrator set up for your device.
-Depending on the policies that your IT administrator created, you could be having one or a combination of these issues:
+Depending on the policies that your IT administrator created, you could be experiencing one or a combination of the following issues:

 - Password does not contain complex characters
 - Password is too simple and not secure enough